Mjällby AIF

-Mjällby Allmänna Idrottsförening, also known simply as Mjällby AIF, Mjällby or (especially locally) Maif or MAIF (Note: In the media, "Mjällby AIF" is normally abbreviated "Maif", in accordance with Swedish writing standards that state that acronyms that are pronounced as a word, as opposed to letter by letter, should be spelled with the first letter in upper case and the remaining in lower case, thus "Maif".
-However, some fans of the club, as well as the club itself, prefer to use only uppercase, "MAIF", even though they also pronounce it as a word: /sv/.), is a Swedish professional football club based in Hällevik, Mjällby parish, in Sölvesborg Municipality.
+Mjällby Allmänna Idrottsförening, also known simply as Mjällby AIF, Mjällby (/sv/ M'YELL-bih) or (especially locally) Maif or MAIF, (Note: In the media, "Mjällby AIF" is normally abbreviated "Maif", in accordance with Swedish writing standards that state that acronyms that are pronounced as a word, as opposed to letter by letter, should be spelled with the first letter in upper case and the remaining in lower case, thus "Maif".
+However, some fans of the club, as well as the club itself, prefer to use only uppercase, "MAIF", even though they also pronounce it as a word: /sv/.) is a Swedish professional football club based in Hällevik, Mjällby parish, in Sölvesborg Municipality which currently plays in Sweden's highest football league, Allsvenskan.
 The club is affiliated to Blekinge Fotbollförbund and plays its home games at Strandvallen.
 The club colours, reflected in their crest and kit, are yellow and black.
-Formed on 1 April 1939, the club has played thirteen seasons in Sweden's highest football league Allsvenskan.
-The club's first season in the league was in 1980 and is currently playing in Allsvenskan.
+Formed on 1 April 1939, the club has played thirteen seasons in Allsvenskan.
+The club's first season in the top league was in 1980.
 Mjällby AIF is the most successful football team from the province of Blekinge.

 Former Sweden men's national football team players Christian Wilhelmsson and Mattias Asper began their careers at the club.
 Both players also ended their playing careers in Mjällby.

 On 18 May 2023, Mjällby AIF played the Swedish Cup final at Strandvallen, losing 1–4 to BK Häcken.
 On 20 October 2025, Mjällby AIF secured its first Swedish Championship title with three games remaining in the 2025 Allsvenskan.
+On 15 May 2026, Mjällby played another cup final, resulting in a 2–1 win against Hammarby IF, leading to their first ever Swedish cup victory.
+Mjällby will play in the 2026-27 UEFA Conference League league phase, marking their first ever appearance in European football.